gmag11/EnigmaIOT/readme.md

 - Secure by design.
 Make use of a secure channel for data transmission.
 - Automatic dynamic key agreement.
 - Do not require connection to the Internet.
 - Do not overload my home WiFi infrastructure.
+Only Gateway may be connected to LAN.
 - Able to use deep sleep to run on batteries.
 - Enough wireless range for a house.
 - Support for a high number of nodes.

 ## Features

-- [x] Encrypted communication
+- [x] Encrypted communication using [**ChaCha20/Poly1305**](https://tools.ietf.org/html/rfc7539)
 - [x] Dynamic key, shared between one node and gateway.
 Keys are independent for each node
+- [x] Shared keys are expired after a certain (configurable) time
-- [x] Number of nodes is only limited by memory on gateway (56 bytes per node)
+- [x] Number of nodes is only limited by memory on gateway (60 bytes per node)
 - [x] Key is never on air so it is not interceptable
 - [x] Key expiration and renewal is managed transparently
-- [x] Avoid repeatability attack having a new random initialization vector on every message
+- [x] Avoid repeatability attack having a new random initialization vector on every message.
+This is mandatory for ChaCha20/Poly1305 in order to keep cipher secure
 - [x] Automatic and transparent node attachment
-- [x] Avoid rogue node, rogue gateway and man-in-the-middle attack.
+- [x] Avoid rogue node, rogue gateway and man-in-the-middle attack

 Notice that network key used to implement this feature is stored on flash.
 ESP8266 do not allow flash encryption so network key may be recovered reading flash.
 On the other side, ESP32 is able to encrypt flash memory, but EnigmaIoT is not still tested on it.

 - [x] Pluggable physical layer communication.
 Right now only ESP-NOW protocol is developed but you can easily add more communication alternatives
 - [x] When using ESP-NOW only esp8266 is needed.
 No more electronics apart from sensor
-- [x] Optional data message counter to detect lost or repeated messages
+- [x] Data message counter to detect lost or repeated messages
-- [x] Designed as two libraries (one for gateway, one for node) for easier use.
+- [x] Designed as two libraries (one for gateway, one for node) for easier use
-- [x] Selectable crypto algorithm
+- [x] Crypto algorithm could be changed with low effort
 - [x] Node and Gateway do store shared keys only on RAM.
 They are lost on power cycle.
 This protects system against flash reading attack.
-All nodes attach automatically after gateway is switched on
+All nodes attach automatically with a new shared key after gateway is switched on
 - [x] Downlink available.
 If deep sleep is used on sensor nodes, it is queued and sent just after node send a data message
 - [x] Optional sleep mode management.
 In this case key has to be stored temporally.
-Normally RTC memory is the recommended place, and it is the one currently implemented, but SPIFFS or EEPROM would be possible.
+Normally RTC memory is the recommended place, and it is the one currently implemented
 - [x] Initial configuration over WiFi portal on each device
-- [x] Node configuration on service using control downlink commands
+- [x] Node configuration while in service using control downlink commands
 - [ ] OTA over WiFi
 - [x] OTA over MQTT/ESP-NOW
 - [x] Sensor identification by using a flashing LED.
 This is useful when you have a bunch of nodes together :D